Advanced Topics for Certified HR Professionals - CHRS

 • Cancellation fees may be waived if the participant registers and attends the same program within 12 months.
 Fees may only be waived once.

 MSU reserves the right to cancel programs when enrollment criteria are not met or for conditions beyond its control.
-Any additional costs incurred by the enrollee of cancelled programs are the responsibility of the enrollee.
+Any additional costs incurred by the enrollee of canceled programs are the responsibility of the enrollee.

 SPECIAL ACCOMMODATIONS